2 dead, multiple injured following party in south Amarillo

-AMARILLO, Texas (KMAR/KCIT) — Officials with the Amarillo Police Department released information regarding an overnight shooting at an Amarillo events center that resulted in two dead and seven injured.
+AMARILLO, Texas (KMAR/KCIT) — Officials with the Amarillo Police Department released information regarding an overnight shooting at an Amarillo events center that resulted in two dead and five injured.

 According to an APD press release, at around 12:54 a.m. on July 9, officers were sent to an events center regarding a shooting with multiple injuries in the shopping center located at 4515 S Georgia.

-Note: UPDATE: This story was updated to reflect that five victims were injured in the shooting.